nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * `EditZoomLinkParser`:
     * It implements `EditZoomLinkParser#parse()` to validate and parse the module index, module lesson and edited zoom link provided by the user.
-      This creates a `ZoomDescriptor` object that stores the zoom link details needed for the edit zoom link command.
+      This creates a `ZoomDescriptor` object that encapsulates the zoom link details needed for the edit zoom link command.

   * `ZoomDescriptor`
     * It stores and encapsulates the `ZoomLink` and `ModuleLesson` objects which will be used to execute the command to edit the zoom link